DEVANSH-DVJ/setup-bash-xenial/README.md

    2. Check each environment during Step 5.
 5. Add-ons
    1. Run Add-ons.sh
-   2. Check packages in atom and VS code
+   2. Check packages in Atom
+   3. Install Extensions for VSCode
-   3. While the big installs happen, configure unity-tweak-tools
+   4. While the big installs happen, configure unity-tweak-tools
-   4. Once the driver is installed, configure the changes.
+   5. Once the driver is installed, configure the changes.
-   5. **Reboot**
+   6. **Reboot**

 Note: Run all bash scripts from the base directory of this repo.